-With the new passage-based questions, you will be asked to interpret the meaning of a medium-level word in context.
+With the new passage-based questions, you're asked to interpret the meaning of a medium-level word in context.
 The word may be familiar to you, but it can have different meanings or connotations depending on how it's used.
 On these types of questions, all of the answers may be correct as definitions of the term being considered.
 Only one answer choice, though, will be correct for the term as it's being used in that particular context.

 As you can tell, this is a big departure from sentence completions.
 It calls upon different skills and a different approach to studying vocabulary.
 Before discussing how you can adjust your test prep, let's look at a couple examples that illustrate these changes.